src-d/blog/content/post/meetup-blame.md

 ```

 When the strings differ in more than one _edit_, calculating the
-Levenshtein distance is no longer trivial, as there are many different
+Levenshtein distance is no longer trivial since there are many different
 combinations of edits that will allow you to turn one string into another,
 and only some of them will have the minimum number of edits: